Interest Rate in Philippines

 Philippines - Interest Rate

-Commenting on the Bank’s latest move, Nicholas Mapa, a senior economist at ING, stated:
+Summarizing ING’s take on the Philippine’s monetary policy moving forward, Nicholas Mapa, senior economist at ING, noted:

-Against this backdrop, the majority of FocusEconomics Consensus Forecast panelists expect the Bank to keep rates unchanged through 2019 and see the Bank cutting rates in 2020.
-Our panel projects the overnight reverse repurchase rate to end 2019 at 4.75% and to end 2020 at 4.71%.
+Against this backdrop, the majority of FocusEconomics panelists have penciled in one more rate cut and expect the overnight reverse repurchase facility to end 2019 at 4.09% and 2020 at 4.07%.

 Philippines - Interest Rate Data